What does a life insurance agent do?

 Most agents earn a percentage of the premiums on life insurance policies they sell — a commission — rather than a set salary.
 That commission, however, doesn’t come at an extra cost to you because it’s already built into the premium.

-These pre-set commission rates are another reason why comparison shopping is so important when shopping for life insurance to secure the lowest price.
+These pre-set commission rates are another reason why comparing quotes is so important when shopping for life insurance to secure the lowest price.

 Some agents may charge clients a fee for their labor instead of earning a commission, but these fee-only agents are rare.

-Pros and cons of using an agent to buy life insurance
+Pros & cons of using an agent to buy life insurance

 Authors